 The Child and Youth Mental Health Program offers a broad range of services.
 Most services are offered, Monday through Friday during regular business hours and are closed on weekends and holidays.
 The Inpatient Unit is staffed twenty-four hours a day, seven days a week.

-We do not provide emergency care.
-If you require immediate assistance, please contact your family doctor, go to St. Joseph's Emergency Psychiatry Service, or call COAST at 905.972.
+If you need emergency services, please go to the Emergency Department at McMaster Children's Hospital, or call COAST at 905.972.
 8338.
 If you are outside of the Hamilton region, go to your nearest emergency department or call 911.